gouef/github-lib-template/README.md

 ## Important

-Edit go.mod and rename to your package module
+- Edit go.mod and rename to your package module
+- Uncomment .github/workflows/tests.yml

 ## Commit rules
 Commit message should looks like